-Cognitive Behavioral Therapy for Insomnia (CBT-I) is a structured program that helps you identify and replace thoughts and behaviors that cause or worsen sleep problems with habits that promote sleep.
-Unlike sleeping pills, CBT-I helps you overcome the underlying causes of your sleep problems.
-To identify how to best treat your insomnia, keeping a detailed sleep diary for one to two weeks is helpful to identify patterns.
+Cognitive Behavioral Therapy for Insomnia (CBT-I) is an evidenced-based therapy for insomnia.
+It is a structured program that helps to identify and replace thoughts and behaviors which cause or worsen sleep problems, with healthy habits that promote sleep.
+Unlike sleeping pills, CBT-I helps to overcome the underlying causes of sleep problems.

-The cognitive part of CBT-I teaches you to recognize and change beliefs that affect your ability to sleep.
-This type of therapy can help you control or eliminate negative thoughts and worries that keep you awake.
-The behavioral part of CBT-I helps you develop good sleep habits and avoid behaviors that keep you from sleeping well.
+The cognitive part of CBT-I teaches clients to recognize and change beliefs that affect the ability to sleep.
+This type of therapy can help in managing negative thoughts and worries that results in difficulty falling asleep.
+The behavioral part of CBT-I helps in developing good sleep habits and avoiding behaviors that prevent sound sleeping.

 Techniques used in CBT-I

-If you, or someone you know suffer from insomnia, CBT-I with VRIT and biofeedback can be helpful.
-Contact me for a free consultation.
+If you suffer from insomnia, CBT-I with VRIT and biofeedback can be helpful.